 - Winners announced

-It can be helpful to set the ending date for your OpenDataVote and work backwards.
+It may be helpful to set the winner announcement date for your OpenDataVote and work backwards.
 It’s best to schedule a few weeks for each phase of OpenDataVote.
 During Phase 1, the organizing team and/or Advisory Board will need to contact potential nominating organizations and work with them to create viable nominations.
 The Advisory Board will then need to curate a list of data set nominations before launching the voting application.
 For Phase 2, choose a block of time long enough that you can spread the message to the public.

 Create Data Set Nomination System